New Undergraduate Students

 - Buy books: Once your schedule is set, you can find the books the professors have selected for your courses and purchase the required and suggested texts via the NYU Main Bookstore.
 Please note that not all classes will have texts for sale via the NYU Bookstore — in this case, you will learn what text(s) are needed the first day of class.

-- Placement Exams: Take the math diagnostic exam and expository writing placement exam.
+- Placement Exams: Take the math diagnostic exam and English-language writing placement exam.
 See details below.

 Mathematics Diagnostic Exam

 All incoming students (both first-year students and transfer students) MUST take the mathematics diagnostic exam, except for those who:

 - Qualify for advanced placement via AP Calculus, A-Level Maths, or IB Math Exam Scores

 - Have completed an NYU CAS MATH-UA Calculus course with a C or above

 - Have taken calculus course(s) at another university that have been evaluated and approved for transfer credit.

 Official copies of AP scores must be sent to the admissions office as soon as possible in order to waive this requirement.
 Please refer to the Tandon Math Placement webpage for further information.
 Students are allowed a maximum of 2 hours to complete the first attempt of the exam.
 Reservation is required to sit for the exam.
 Schedule your exam.
 If you have any questions, please email the Mathematics Department at email@example.com.